-- 1. After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, you cannot downgrade the firmware to an earlier level. - 2.
-After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, FAStT600 and FAStT900 Storage Servers will not be able to attach to fibre-channel expansion unit enclosures such as FAStT EXP500 or EXP700, even when these enclosures are not part of the same drive loop or loops as the EXP100s.
-You must disconnect any FAStT EXP500 or EXP700 enclosures from the FAStT storage server before you upgrade the controller firmware to version 5.41.xx.xx. - 3.
-After you upgrade the FAStT storage server with controller firmware 5.41.xx.xx, FAStT600 Storage Servers will not be able to use fibre-channel drives within the controller enclosure. - A FAStT600 Storage Server with controller firmware 5.41.xx.xx installed will not support any fibre-channel hard disk drives (FC HDDs) in the FAStT600 drive slots.
-You must remove any FC HDDs that are installed in these drive slots and replace them with drive blanks. - 4.
-If you are working with an existing FAStT storage server, all of the enabled premium features will be in an "Out of Compliance" state after the firmware upgrade process.
+- 3. After you upgrade the DS4000 with controller firmware 5.41.xx.xx, DS4300s will not be able to use fibre-channel drives within the controller enclosure. - A DS4300 with controller firmware 5.41.xx.xx installed will not support any fibre-channel hard disk drives (FC HDDs) in the DS4300 drive slots.
+You must remove any FC HDDs that are installed in these drive slots and replace them with drive blanks or upgrade to firmware version 06.xx.xx.xx and then purchase the FC/SATA intermix premium feature (DS4300 Turbo - 4.
+If you are upgrading an existing DS4000 storage server configuration with FC drive expansion enclosures, all of the enabled premium features will be in an "Out of Compliance" state after the firmware upgrade process.
 Similarly, if you are working with a new unit from the factory, all of the factory-enabled premium features will also be in an "Out of Compliance" state.
 New key files will be needed to re-enable the premium features.
-To generate the key files, either follow the instructions on the FAStT Premium Feature Entitlement card or contact your IBM representative, reseller, or technical support.
+To generate the key files, either follow the instructions on the DS4000 Premium Feature Entitlement card or contact your IBM representative. reseller, or technical support.
+This behavior will not happen if you are upgrading to version 06.xx.xx.xx firmware and purchase the FC/SATA intermix premium feature.
+You should upgrade to firmware version 06.xx.xx.xx and enable the FC/SATA intermix premium feature first and then attach the other type of drive expansion enclosure.